tanepiper/quorra/README.md

 ### Example

-To run the example code, first do `npm install` to install all dependencies, then run the following commands:
+To run the example code, first do `npm install @tanepiper/hapi-react-handler` to install all dependencies, then run the following commands:

 ```
 > npm run webpack